luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 # Pyspark Cheatsheet

-## Creating of a Pyspark Data Frame
+## Creating Spark Data Frames with Pyspark

 ### 1. Creating a Data Frame from List